 Instructions

 - To coat the chicken breast add the egg, salt, pepper and 1 tablespoon oil into a medium bowl and whisk together well.
+In a second bowl, add ½ cup cornstarch and ¼ cup flour and mix.

 - To make the sauce combine the sweet chili sauce, honey, water, white vinegar, lemon juice, salt, soy sauce and cornstarch in a medium saucepan and bring to a boil and cook until it thickens (don't make the sauce in your chicken pan).

-- In a bowl, combine the veggies, chicken and sauce.
+- In a bowl, combine the veggies, chicken, and sauce.
 Garnish with sesame seeds.

-Nutrition
+Nutrition Information:

-- Serving Size: 1 serving
+Serving Size:

 Wow so good!!